PeterHickman/assistant/README.md

 When everybody and their dog is creating voice controlled assistants I wanted in.
 And I don't even own a dog!

 I have a thing for offline applications, I know that there are some excellent free online tts and stt services but I wanted an offline one.
-I spent hours battling [CLU Sphinx](https://cmusphinx.github.io/) to get it to work on my Mac only to give up as it was a complete pain.
+I spent hours battling [CMU Sphinx](https://cmusphinx.github.io/) to get it to work on my Mac only to give up as it was a complete pain.
 Then I found out about [Vosk](https://github.com/alphacep/vosk-api) and my interest was reignited

 I mostly work on a Macintosh so this is where most of the work is being done, next I try to get it to work on Linux (specifically Zorin) and I hope to get it running on a Raspberry Pi